Romeo and Juliet (Prokofiev): Revivals and other productions

 In 1955, Frederick Ashton choreographed a production of Romeo and Juliet for the Royal Danish Ballet.

 In 1962, John Cranko's choreography of Romeo and Juliet for the Stuttgart Ballet helped the company achieve a worldwide reputation.
 It had its American premiere in 1969.

 In 1965, choreographer Sir Kenneth MacMillan's version for the Royal Ballet premiered at the Royal Opera House, Covent Garden.
 Margot Fonteyn and Rudolf Nureyev danced the title roles.
 Fonteyn, considered to be near retirement, embarked upon a rejuvenated career with a partnership with Nureyev.
-Also in 1965, Oleg Vinogradov stages a version in Russia while serving as assistant ballet master to Pyotr Gusev.
+Also in 1965, Oleg Vinogradov staged a version in Russia while serving as assistant ballet master to Pyotr Gusev.

 In 1971, John Neumeier, partly inspired by John Cranko, created another version of the ballet in Frankfurt.
 In 1974, Neumeier's Romeo and Juliet premiered in Hamburg as his first full-length ballet with the company.

 In 1977, Rudolf Nureyev created a new version of Romeo and Juliet for the London Festival Ballet, today's English National Ballet.
 He performed the lead role of Romeo with British ballerinas Eva Evdokimova and Patricia Ruanne creating the role of Juliet.
 As a partnership, they toured the production internationally.
 Eva Evdokimova danced the leading role Juliet in London and Paris, and it continues to be a popular ballet in the ENB repertoire, with its most recent revival in 2010 staged by Patricia Ruanne and Frederic Jahn of the original 1977 cast.
 This production was also staged by La Scala Theater Ballet in 1980 and Paris Opera Ballet in 1984 and has been a renowned performance in the POB repertoire.

 In 1979, Yuri Grigorovich created a new version for the Bolshoi, "which did away with most of the stage properties and stylized the action into an all-danced text."
 This was revived in 2010 and remains in the Bolshoi repertory.